Jeff Lewis (professor)

 Lewis has also famously argued that humans of the advanced world are the most violent beings of all times.
 Challenging people like Steven Pinker, Lewis claims that war epidemiology, mass species extinction and the amplified violence of social hierarchies are clear evidence of modern humans' violence.
 Citizens of the advanced world both consciously and subliminally transfer their displeasures to other human groups and species across the planet.

 Lewis has made a major contribution to the field of Cultural Studies, particularly through the conceptualisation on 'transculturalism'.
 Lewis argues that culture represents an 'uneven' dispersion of stability and perpetual change.
 Whether by ecological necessity, conflict, revolution or slow integration and adaptation, social groups exist within the perpetual volition of change and hybridisation.
 Culture is always in a state of becoming.

 Other Cultural Studies scholars have drawn similar conclusions, promoting a 'poststructural' conception of culture which surrenders political critique.
 However, Lewis (2005, 2008, 2012) insists that political critique is essential for Cultural Studies and the humanities more generally.
-Accordingly, while agreeing with Alain Badiou and other critics of the utopian fantasy of 'human rights',Lewis has focused on the movable but insistent problem of social hierarchies and political violence.
+Accordingly, while agreeing with Alain Badiou and other critics of the concept of human rights, Lewis has focused on the movable but insistent problem of social hierarchies and political violence.
 Lewis has deployed this 'cultural politics' critique for his various studies on political violence, disasters and development studies in Indonesia and other parts of the non-western world.